ocaml-dune/binary-distribution/README.md

 ### Configure

-The configuration is in [./sandworm/bin/config.ml](./sandworm/bin/config.ml) file.
-When running in the pipeline, the _Sandworm_ binary is generated before the execution.
+The configuration is in [sandworm/bin/config.ml](./sandworm/bin/config.ml) file.
+When running in the pipeline, the _sandworm_ binary is generated before its execution.
 As a result, the path taken is the root of this repository.
-If you want to run it from the [./sandworm](./sandworm) directory, you have to update the path using `../[path]`.
+If you want to run it locally, make sure the _files artifacts_ and `rclone.conf` are available in the directory where _sandworm_ binary is executed.

 The export relies on an SSH key to the server.
 If you want to run your own tests, you need to have a server available by _SSH_ with an _SSH key_.
 Then, you have to create a `rclone.conf` file as follows: